v2sCollections/Discord-Exclusives/Hogwarts Legacy-The Goblet/Goblet Wand Pack/README.md

 - [Sonic Screwdriver](https://www.nexusmods.com/hogwartslegacy/mods/523?tab=description)
 - [Wand Handles Emporium W.I.P](https://)

-**⛔ (IMPORTANT)** Choose only one wand.
-Toggle the ones you don't want in **Vortex**

 ![](https://i.imgur.com/xAjxh3J.png)

 ![](https://i.imgur.com/eMrLz4n.png)

-- If you want to add mods that are not part of this collection you can but it may not work as intended unless specified on this page.
+- ⛔ I recommend **NOT** installing extra mods that are not part of the collection but you can join the Discord if you would like any advice when adding new mods.
-- If you want to remove mods that are part of this collection you can but it may not work as intended unless specified on this page.

 ![](https://i.imgur.com/xAjxh3J.png)

 ![](https://i.imgur.com/kbr5Wce.png)

-- Any collection will be compatible as long as you toggle the Wand mods inside that collection.
+- Please do not forget that when you install any extra collections, it's your responsibility and they may not work as intended unless curated by us.
-- See the GOBLET collection for an installation guide to add this pack to the GOBLET.
+- See The Goblet Collection for an installation guide to add this pack to The main Goblet Collection.

 ![](https://i.imgur.com/xAjxh3J.png)\
 ![img](https://i.imgur.com/whUqX4P.png)[AS ALWAYS FEEDBACK IS GREATLY APPRECIATED](https://)